Skip To Article

 myst build --execute

-The following computational content will be executed:
+What content will be executed?

 By default, MyST will stop executing a notebook if a cell raises an error.
 If instead you’d like MyST to continue executing subsequent cells (e.g., in order to demonstrate an expected error message), add the raises-exception tag to the cell.
 If a cell with this tag raises an error, then the error is provided with the cell output, and MyST will continue executing the rest of the cells in a notebook.